 - 1. Complete grant applications to complete projects. - 2.
 Promote land conservation programs with partners.
 These programs include but are not limited to the: - a.
 Continuous Conservation Reserve Program - b.
 Conservation Reserve Program - c.
 Conservation Enhancement Reserve Program - d.
 Environmental Quality Incentive Program - e.
 Grassland Reserve Program - f.
 Wetland Reserve Program - g.
 Conservation Stewardship Program - h.
 Reinvest in Minnesota Program - i.
 Walk-In Access Program - 3.
 Promote and Administer the Cooperative Weed Management Program. - a.
 Digitize all data points into new GIS shapefile. - b.
 Monitor sites of infestations of priority invasives from plan. - c.
 Adopt annually a strategic management plan for treating invasives. - d.
 Write at least 1 article per month for the weed of the month articles in the newspaper during the summer months and also posts to social media. - e.
-Maintain pesticide applicator licenses for 2 SWCD staff.
+Maintain pesticide applicator licenses for 2 SWCD staff. - f.
+Coordinate with the City of Glenwood and Buckthorn Brigade on buckthorn treatment and removal in Barsness Park including applying for applicable grants.

 II.
-2022 CALENDAR OF EVENTS
+2024 CALENDAR OF EVENTS